 According to the principle of conservation of charges, the charges are neither created nor destroyed; they are only transferred from one body to the other.
-For example, when two objects, one having some charge and the other having no charge are made to come in contact with each other, the charge is transferred from the object possessing some charge to the object possessing no charge until the charged is equally distributed over the whole system.
+For example, when two objects, one has some charge and the other having no charge are made to come in contact with each other, the charge is transferred from the object possessing some charge to the object possessing no charge until the charge is equally distributed over the whole system.
 Here, no charge is created or lost and is only transferred from the one possessing an excess of charge to the other possessing a deficit.

 Quantization of Electric Charge

-According to the principle of quantization of electric charge, all the free charges are integral multiples of a basic predefined unit which we denote by e.
+According to the principle of quantization of electric charge, all the free charges are integral multiples of a basic predefined unit, which we denote by e.
 Thus, the charge possessed by a system can be given as,

-Where n is any integer (zero, a positive or a negative number) and e is the basic unit of charge, that is, the charge carried by an electron or a proton.
+Where n is an integer (zero, a positive or a negative number) and e is the basic unit of charge, that is, the charge carried by an electron or a proton.
 The value of e is 1.6 × 10-19C.

-To learn more about the basic properties of electric charge and other related topics, download BYJU’S The Learning App.
+To learn more about the basic properties of electric charge and other related topics, download BYJU’S – The Learning App.

 Put your understanding of this concept to test by answering a few MCQs.
 Click ‘Start Quiz’ to begin!

 Select the correct answer and click on the “Finish” button